nextgenusfs/gfftk/docs/tutorial.rst

 Filtering Genes
 ~~~~~~~~~~~~~

-You can filter genes based on various criteria:
+You can filter genes based on various criteria using both the Python API and command-line interface.

+**Manual Filtering with Python API:**

 .. code-block:: python